Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 ## Synopsis
 This TA represents a collection of diverse Splunk visualizations packed all into one app.
 The advantage of this is the ease of installation and management of all visualizations through one TA.
 The Repository contains all Data in ***/opt/splunk/etc/apps/Splunk_TA_common-viz***.
-The installed versions of the visualizations are listed below.
+The installed versions of the visualizations are listed below.<br>
 Install this TA on all Search Heads you want to use with more than the standard Visualizations.

-Visualizations make it easier to analyze and interact with data during investigations or within dashboards and reports.
+Visualizations make it easier to analyze and interact with data during investigations or within dashboards and reports.<br>
-The right visual goes a long way to understanding the results of the analysis of your most complex data.
+The right visual goes a long way to understanding the results of the analysis of your most complex data.<br>
-With rich visualization you can easily find the right diagram to make your results known across your organization—in the boardroom or in the war room.
+With rich visualization you can easily find the right diagram to make your results known across your organization—in the boardroom or in the war room.<br>
 Splunkbase contains a wide array of Splunk-built visuals, and a development framework that makes it simple for customers and partners to create new visuals and make them available to the community.

 Take a deeper look to https://docs.splunk.com/Documentation/SplunkLight/7.3.6/References/Datavisualizationlibrary